 There is a two-year residency requirement for all new students attending Johns Hopkins University.
-This policy requires that first and second year students reside in University Housing or at home with a parent or legal guardian.
-Please contact us at firstname.lastname@example.org more information on the commuter exemption process.
+This policy requires that first and second-year students reside in University Housing or at home with a parent or legal guardian.
+Please contact us at firstname.lastname@example.org for more information on the commuter exemption process.

 It is important that the JHU housing community is a comfortable safe place for students to live.
 Not all students are comfortable living in units with other students that are assigned or chosen based solely on sex.
 The goal of the gender-inclusive housing policy is for students to feel empowered and supported by the housing system.
 This option was developed to be offered in the same manner as our room selection processes, with nothing different required, thus it will not call attention to the living environment that students choose and will provide an inclusive climate.
 Learn more about the PDF Document: gender-inclusive housing policy.

 Students are allowed to host three guests in their residential living unit no matter how many students live in a unit and are responsible for those guests through the duration of their visit.
 For example, if four students live in a suite, they may only have three guests at a time among them for a total of 7 people in the suite.